-- The Trustee has received advice to determine an appropriate investment strategy for the Fund.
-The Trustee has a desire to diversify risk exposures and to manage its investments effectively. - 5 The investment strategy makes use of two key types of investments: - a range of instruments that provide a broad match to changes in liability values; - a diversified portfolio of return-seeking assets.
+- Following implementation of the buy-in insurance contract with Aviva covering the liabilities, the investment strategy makes use of the following investments: - Aviva buy-in insurance contract - Liquid cash or other money markets instruments - a portfolio of residual return-seeking assets - The Trustee has appointed an investment manager to manage the Fund's assets on a discretionary basis and to provide investment advisory services to the Trustee (the "Fiduciary Manager").
+Following the purchase of a bulk annuity, the Trustee has suspended the guidelines meaning that in the absence of any instruction from the Trustees, the Fiduciary Manager will continue to manage the Fund in its current position.
+All fund sales and purchases are to be detailed clearly to the Trustee and approval will be required before any portfolio trading (other than ongoing cash management) can or will be taken.
+The Fiduciary Manager will continue to have discretion to request/vote/etc on changes occurring within pooled funds.
+In exercising investment discretion, the Fiduciary Manager is required to act in accordance with its obligations in the FMA, and in so doing is expected to give effect so far as reasonably practicable to the principles contained in this SIP.
+This ensures appropriate incentivisation and alignment of decision-making with the Trustee's overall objectives, strategy and policies.

-- The Trustee has appointed an investment manager to manage the Fund's assets on a discretionary basis and to provide investment advisory services to the Trustee (the "Fiduciary Manager").
-The balance within and between these investments will be determined from time-to-time at the discretion of the Fiduciary Manager, with the objective of maximising the probability of achieving the Fund's investment objective set by the Trustee.
-The Fiduciary Manager's discretion is subject to guidelines set by the Trustee in the Fiduciary Management Agreement between the parties as amended from time to time (the "FMA").
-In exercising investment discretion, the Fiduciary Manager is required to act in accordance with its obligations in the FMA, including the guidelines and any investment restrictions set out therein, and in so doing is expected to give effect so far as reasonably practicable to the principles contained in this SIP.
-This ensures appropriate incentivisation and alignment of decision-making with the Trustee's overall objectives, strategy and policies. - 7 The Fund will hold assets in cash and other money market instruments from time to time as may be deemed appropriate. - The Trustee will monitor the liability profile of the Fund and will regularly review, in conjunction with the Fiduciary Manager and the Scheme Actuary, the appropriateness of its investment strategy. - The expected return of all the Fund's investments will be monitored regularly and will be directly related to the Fund's investment objective. - The Trustee's policy is that there will be sufficient investments in liquid or readily realisable assets to meet cash flow requirements in foreseeable circumstances so that the realisation of assets will not disrupt the allocation of the Fund's overall investments, where possible.
+- The balance between the investments will be a reflection of the underlying cashflows over time, rather than being determined strategically. - 7 The Trustee is aware that they have the flexibility to open the contracts for actuarial services and investment advice to separate competition. - 8 The expected return of the liquid cash assets is a cash return. - The Trustee's policy is that there will be sufficient investments in liquid or readily realisable assets to meet cash flow requirements in foreseeable circumstances, where possible. - The Trustee, together with the Fund's administrators, will hold sufficient cash to meet payment obligations.